Frequently Asked Questions

 Why do you open at 12pm on Mondays and 10am the rest of the week? +-

-The Garden receives its heaviest traffic on weekends.
+During our normal visiting schedule, the Garden receives its heaviest traffic on weekends.
 Each Monday morning, our gardeners require a full six hours to care for the Garden.

 How is the Portland Japanese Garden different from the Chinese Garden? +-